Superfluid Turbulence in the Kelvin Wave Cascade Regime

-(6b) implies that the vortex line density $L$ may be roughly used as a measure of the total kinetic energy for superfluid turbulence (Svistunov \cite{Svi}).
-On the other hand, comparison of (8b) with (2) leads to an effective kinematic viscosity, \be\tag{16} \nu^\pr \sim \kappa. \ee (16) was confirmed by laboratory experiments (Walmsley and Golov \cite{Wal2}) and numerical simulations (Tsubota et al. \cite{Tsu2}) at low temperatures $(T < 0.5K)$ where the usual dissipative processes (via coupling to the normal fluid) are not operational.
+(6b) implies that the vortex line density $L$ may be roughly used as a measure of the total kinetic energy per unit volume for superfluid turbulence (Svistunov \cite{Svi}), which is plausible because the superfluid kinetic energy is associated with vortices, which are inextensional in the LIA model.
+On the other hand, comparison of (8b) with (2) leads to an effective kinematic viscosity\footnote{The characterization of the energy dissipation via an effective kinematic viscosity roughly equal to the quantum of circulation, even at low temperatures where the energy dissipation mechanism is different, was conjectured by Vinen \cite{Vin11}.
+Vinen \cite{Vin11} conjectured further that the energy dissipation is probably rather insensitive to the details of the dissipation mechanism for length scales less than $\ell$.}, \be\tag{16} \nu^\pr \sim \kappa. \ee (16) was confirmed by laboratory experiments (Walmsley and Golov \cite{Wal3}) and numerical simulations (Tsubota et al. \cite{Tsu2}) at low temperatures $(T < 0.5K)$ where the usual dissipative processes (via coupling to the normal fluid) are not operational and underscores the concept of a superfluid Reynolds number (Volovik \cite{Vol}) where the circulation quantum plays the role of the kinematic viscosity.

 \textbf{3.
 Vortex Line Decay Equation}\\